jaseel342/Pizza_Sales_Report/README.md

 # Power BI Dashboard
-This is an interactive Power BI Dashboard , you can download it from my repo, it's called "Pizza_Sales_Report.pbix"
+This is an interactive Power BI Dashboard , you can interact with this dashboard from https://www.novypro.com/project/pizza-sales-report-power-bi-3

 Pizza Sales Overview REPORT